LBNL-ETA/ROAMS/README.md

 After calling `perform_analysis()`, the model that's ran will produce a folder in `run_results/` of the repository, named by the `foldername` specified in the input file.
 If the folder already existed, the content will be overwritten.

+To get started with creating your own input file, read the [input file structure section](#input-file-format)

 ## Structure

+The code that executes the model is supposed to be separated into three distinct "layers": the input layer, the processing layer, and the output layer.

+The input layer concerns itself with units, column names, and table structures.
+By caring about these things, it allows the processing layer to only care about the algorithm.

+The processing layer implements the true logic of the ROAMS model, and is primarily concerned only with the algorithmic logic.

+The output layer is supposed to make human-readable results that are important to users.

+### Input Layer

+The input "layer" is responsible for not only reading the input file and applying default behavior, but instantiating specialized classes that wrap around the data in given input files.
+These classes hold accessible properties intended to serve as a source of truth for important information contained in the data.

+For example, the `roams.aerial.input.AerialSurveyData` class has a `production_plume_emissions` property that returns the emissions values from all production-associated plumes in fixed units.

+The input layer is embodied by `roams.input.ROAMSConfig`, which is used to read the input file.
+This class is instantiated with an input file (or the content of the dictionary embodied therein), and uses classes defined in the `input` submodules to wrap around the given input data.

+### Processing Layer

+The processing "layer" is embodied in the `perform_analysis` method of the `roams.model.ROAMSModel` class.
+In this layer the simulated and aerial production distributions are created the put together for each monte-carlo iteration.
+The midstream aerial emissions are sampled and combined with derived GHGI-based estimates.

+### Output Layer (in development)

+The output "layer" is supposed to be responsible for making human-readable summaries, plots, or more highly derived information based on what was computed.
+This is currently embodied by the `generate_and_write_results` method of the `roams.model.ROAMSModel` class.

 ## Input file format

-The code is capable of of reading a JSON input file, which holds a nested dictionary structure.
-Here is an illustrative (and nonfunctional) input file, with text to help describe what each entry is and how it's treated.
-When reading JSON files, `null` will become `None` in python, and the booleans `true/false` become `True/False`.
+The code is capable of of reading a JSON input file, which holds a simple flat dictionary structure.
+Here's a table that describes the keys of this flat dictionary input structure.
+Note that when reading JSON files, `null` will become `None` in python, and the booleans `true/false` become `True/False`.

 | Field | Usage | Example |
 |---|---|---|